Transcription Activation Domains of the Yeast Factors Met4 and Ino2: Tandem Activation Domains with Properties Similar

 Institute for Systems Biology

 Pacheco, Derek; Warfield, Linda; Brajcich, Michelle; Robbins, Hannah; Luo, Jie; Ranish, Jeff; and Hahn, Steven, "Transcription Activation Domains of the Yeast Factors Met4 and Ino2: Tandem Activation Domains with Properties Similar to the Yeast Gcn4 Activator."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 275.